section-engineering-education/engineering-education/content/articles/gaussian-elimination-in-r/index.md

 ![image](engineering-education/gaussian-elimination-in-r/image-1.png)

 ### Step 5:
 Repeat the above operations until we obtain an upper triangular matrix.
-The matrix we obtained in the previous step is already in upper triangular form.
+The matrix we got in the previous step is already in upper triangular form.
 The final step is to find the solution to our original system using this reduced matrix.
 From our reduced matrix, we can write down the following system of linear equations.

 ![image](engineering-education/gaussian-elimination-in-r/equations.png)

 This new system of equations is much easier to solve than the original system.
 To find the solution to our original system, we will solve these equations we just derived from the upper triangular matrix.
-This is very easy and fast compared to computing the solution using the original system.
+This is very easy and fast compared to the original system's computing solution.

 Now, on the above system, all we need to do is to perform a back substitution.
 The back substitution is performed in the order outlined below: